 Redundancy describes the ability of a species to withstand catastrophic events.
-To assess redundancy for each analysis unit, we considered the (1) quantity of occupied stream segments (proxy for subpopulations) (SSA Report (Service 2021,Table 10)), (2) spatial distribution of occupied stream segments (SSA Report (Service 2021, Figure 55)), and (3) population level factors such as connectivity, relative risk of decline, and level of threats.
+To assess redundancy for each of the four DPSs, we considered the (1) quantity of occupied stream segments (proxy for subpopulations) (see table 10 of the SSA report (Service 2023, p.
+130)), (2) spatial distribution of occupied stream segments (see figure 55 of the SSA report (Service 2023, p.
+157)), and (3) population-level factors such as connectivity, relative risk of decline, and level of threats.
 These factors were assessed in terms of their potential influence on the ability of foothill yellow-legged frog metapopulations to survive and recover after a plausible catastrophic event.
-For example, isolation of occupied stream segments or lack of functional connectivity in an analysis unit, could prevent recolonization of extirpated areas after a massive die-off or temporary habitat destruction.
+For example, isolation of occupied stream segments or lack of functional connectivity in a DPS could prevent recolonization of extirpated areas after a massive die-off or temporary habitat destruction.